 Navigating where to find a wellness coach on your own may be challenging, you may want to check with your doctor or a local hospital or clinic in your area to see if they have a qualified and reputable wellness coach to recommend to you.

-Does Health Insurance Cover Wellness Coach Costs?
+Health Insurance Cover and Costs

 Whether your health insurance will provide coverage for a wellness coach or not is hard to say, the best way to find out is to contact your health insurance provider or your partner's health insurance